austinbenincasa/Trakit/README.md

 ## Contributing
 Use the issue page to report that you would like to fix a bug and or create a new feature for the project.
-From there fork the repository make the changes specified in the issue.
+From there fork the repository and make the changes specified in the issue.
 Please do not fix multiple issues in one PR.
 Sumbit a single PR for a single feature addition or bug fix.